mm80843/T3.5/Blueprint/PBN__Blueprint_4.md

 # __Managing user flows in building and infrastructure__

+## Blueprint description

+The transmission of most contagious diseases involves a variety of aspects, the number of people encountered and how it happens while walking or running being one of them.
+In this sense, it is well known that appropriate user traffic control measures can drastically reduce the number of encounters and thus the contribution of person-to-person contagion to the spread of disease in a pandemic scenario.
+One-way pedestrian control is a straightforward and effective measure that can be applied both indoors and outdoors and is suitable for the planning phase of public spaces as well as for daily operations.
+It essentially consists of assigning fixed entry and exit nodes in public places, and predefined routes between them as a means of regulating how people circulate.

 ## Capabilities of the blueprint

 DESIGN PHASE: Mobility models for operators and customers can be a useful tool for predicting people flows.
 If possible, larger corridors that allow traffic in both directions are preferred.